Matola Reserve, Eastern Cape

 Matola does have official hiking trails to follow.
 However, we went on our own little adventure and just wondered to the top of a distant hill.
 During our walk, we were lucky to see about 5 giraffes, plenty of wildebeest, and a herd of Blesbok.
 I was very surprised by the number of Blesbok at Matola.
 Seeing them fleeing across the grassland (for what reason, I am still not quite sure) was really magnificent!

-Climbing the hill was a bit of a challenge, but it was totally worth it for the views.
-I couldn’t believe that such an incredible place was only an hour’s drive from my hometown, East London.
+Climbing the hill was a bit of a challenge, but it was totally worth it for the views. .
+It’s baffling to think that such an amazing spot is still kind of a hidden gem in the Eastern Cape.

 views at Matola Reserve